thecodingmachine/graphqlite/docs/my_first_query.md

 }
 ```

-The `@Type` annotation is used to inform GraphQL-Controllers that the `Product` class is a GraphQL type.
+The `@Type` annotation is used to inform GraphQLite that the `Product` class is a GraphQL type.
 The `@Field` annotation is used to define the GraphQL fields.

 The `Product` class must be in the types namespace.
 You configured this namespace when you installed
-GraphQL-Controllers.
+GraphQLite.
 By default, in Symfony, the types namespace is any namespace starting with `App\` so you can
 put a type anywhere in your application code.

 <div class="alert alert-info"><strong>Heads up!</strong> The <code>@Field</code> annotation must be put on a